 Nestled in a row of cottages, this comfortable, well-presented terraced holiday home is perfect for those who want a rural retreat surrounded by stunning Lake District scenery.
 This cosy, upside-down house has the living room on the first floor to maximise enjoyment of the great views of the fells.
 It provides a great base from which to explore the popular local countryside of the Lake District National Park, and offers easy access to the towns of Cockermouth, the birthplace of William Wordsworth, and Keswick, with its abundance of pubs, restaurants and shopping experiences.

 The bedrooms and bathroom are on the ground floor, which leaves the entire first floor for the open-plan living room, kitchen and dining room, which is a great space to spend time with your family and friends.
 This really is the heart of the cottage, and so it should be because you get great views up and down the valley from the front and the rear.
 The kitchen is well-equipped, with a coffee machine and a dishwasher.
-There is a tumble dryer in the lockable store outside, which doubles up as a good place to store your mountain bikes or outdoor equipment.
+There is a freezer and a tumble dryer in the lockable store outside, which doubles up as a good place to store your mountain bikes or outdoor equipment.
 Comfortably sleeping four people in a double bedroom and a twin bedroom, this property is ideal for families and couples.
 The property has a private parking area with space for two cars, as well as a garden area and picnic bench (shared with the cottages next door), which makes a great place to grab some afternoon sun in peaceful surroundings.